OpenEvalProject/evals/manuscripts/elife-19720/v1/manuscript.md

 We have also established and validated novel in vivo PS1 conformation assay.
 Topical KCl application significantly increased intracellular Ca2+ (mean = ~649 nM, ranging from 166 nM to 2793 nM) in WT mice brains, a concentration of Ca2+ consistent with that observed in AD mouse models displaying Ca2+ overload in vivo (mean = ~499 nM, ranging from 162 nM to 1535 nM) (Kuchibhotla et al., 2008).
 We verified that Ca2+ influx induces the pathogenic ‘closed’ PS1 conformation in vivo via PS1 S365/S366/S367 phosphorylation.
 The cAMP-triggered PKA activation in mouse brain and consecutive conformational change of the wild type PS1 that we report confirms PKA-mediated PS1 phosphorylation at endogenous levels.
 More importantly, we show up-regulation of the domain 2 (S310) phosphorylation in AD brains, demonstrating that Ca2+-driven PS1 phosphorylation at certain residues may be important factors contributing to the pathogenesis of AD.
 Of note, a wide distribution of the phosphorylated PS1 levels observed in AD cases did not correlate with either age or PMI.
 Since we have selected a relatively homogenous group of AD brains in terms of pathology, Braak and CERAD scores could not be used to explain the wide distribution.
 Further investigation is necessary to determine if other factors, such as medications taken, disease duration, ApoE genotype, etc. could have affected the p-PS1 levels.

-We propose a positive feed-forward mechanism for the pathogenesis of AD (
+We propose a positive feed-forward mechanism for the pathogenesis of AD (Figure 6): once AD pathology, i.e. Aβ oligomers or deposited Aβ, triggers Ca2+ overload, domains 1, 2 and 3 of PS1 can be hyper-phosphorylated by PKA.
+This induces the pathogenic ‘closed’ PS1 conformation, and leads to subsequent elevation of the Aβ42/40 ratio, followed by accelerated Aβ oligomerization or deposition.
+In line with these findings, we have previously reported that PS1 shows a ‘closed’ conformation around Aβ plaques in the sporadic AD brain (Wahlster et al., 2013), and that higher Aβ42/40 ratio leads to the pathogenic conformation of PS1/γ-secretase (Zoltowska et al., 2016).
+It is conceivable that selective inhibition of PS1 phosphorylation at the domain 1, 2 and/or 3 may present a novel opportunity for therapeutics for AD.
+Since phosphorylation-inhibited PS1 mutations on these sites do not affect assembly, maturation, or activity of the PS1/γ-secretase (Matz et al., 2015), inhibition of these PS1 phosphorylation residues would affect neither the cleavage of Notch nor other γ-secretase substrates.
+On the other hand, inhibition of PKA activity may not be a suitable approach to prevent PS1 phosphorylation, due to multiple PKA substrates and potential off target effects in the brain and in the periphery.
+In future studies, PS1-targeting agents that selectively block PS1 phosphorylation at either one of the three residues could be identified, and their efficacy could be examined in vivo using our novel PS1 conformation assays.

 ![Figure 6.](https://cdn.elifesciences.org/articles/19720/elife-19720-fig6-v1.jpg)

-**Figure 6.:** 2+-triggered PS1 pathogenic conformational change.The schematic image of the molecular events involved in the Ca2+-triggered pathogenic ‘closed’ conformational change and increase of the Aβ42/40 ratio.
+**Figure 6.:** The schematic image of the molecular events involved in the Ca2+-triggered pathogenic ‘closed’ conformational change and increase of the Aβ42/40 ratio.
 The elevated Ca2+ levels induce PKA activation, followed by the phosphorylation of PS1 at domain 1, domain 2 and domain 3.
-Domain 3 phosphorylation, particularly at S367, induces the PS1 pathogenic conformation that leads to increase in the Aβ42/40 ratio.DOI: http://dx.doi.org/10.7554/eLife.19720.020
+Domain 3 phosphorylation, particularly at S367, induces the PS1 pathogenic conformation that leads to increase in the Aβ42/40 ratio.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/19720/elife-19720-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** (A) Model.
 PKA first phosphorylates domain 2, followed by changing local conformation around domain 1.
 PKA then phosphorylates domain 1, which subsequently leads to local rearrangement around domain 3.
 Finally, PKA phosphorylates domain 3, causing PS1 pathogenic conformation.
 (B) The level of phosphorylated PS1 at S310 was compared between forskolin and vehicle-treated 7 W cells expressing WT, domain 1, 2 or 3 phospho-inhibited PS1 by Western blotting.
 (C) Amino acid sequences around domain 1, 2 and 3.
-Domain 2 includes the PKA substrate consensus sequence: R-R-V-S-K.DOI: http://dx.doi.org/10.7554/eLife.19720.021
+Domain 2 includes the PKA substrate consensus sequence: R-R-V-S-K.

 ## Materials and methods

-## Plasmid constructs
+### Plasmid constructs

 The N-terminally FLAG-tagged wild type (WT) PS1 and the N-terminally FLAG-tagged phosphorylation-inhibited PS1 mutants: S28A PS1, T74A PS1, S310A/S313A PS1, S313A PS1, S324A PS1, S337A PS1, S365A PS1, S366A PS1, S367A PS1, S365A/S367A PS1 and S366A/S367A PS1, were kind gifts from Dr. Patrick C Fraering (Brain Mind Institute and School of Life Sciences, Ecole Polytechnique Fédérale de Lausanne, Lausanne, Switzerland) (Matz et al., 2015).
 The N-terminally FLAG-tagged phosphorylation-inhibited PS1 mutants; S310A PS1, S319A/T320A PS1, S346A PS1, S353A PS1, T354A PS1, S357A PS1 and S353A/S357A PS1, were generated from the N-terminally FLAG-tagged WT PS1 by site-directed mutagenesis using the QuikChange Site-directed mutagenesis kit (Agilent Technologies, Santa Clara, CA, USA).
 Primers; S310A PS1: 5’-GCTCAAAGGAGAGTAGCCAAAAATTCCAAGTAT-3’ and 5’-ATACTTGGAATTTTTGGCTACTCTCCTTTGAGC-3’, S319A/T320A PS1: 5’-AAGTATAATGCAGAAGCCGCAGAAAGGGAGTCA-3’ and 5’-TGACTCCCTTTCTGCGGCTTCTGCATTATACTT-3’, S346A PS1: 5’-GAAGCCCAGAGGGACGCTCATCTAGGGCCTCATCGC-3’ and 5’-GCGATGAGGCCCTAGATGAGCGTCCCTCTGGGCTTC-3’, S353A PS1: 5’-CTAGGGCCTCATCGCGCTACACCTGAGTCACGA-3’ and 5’-TCGTGACTCAGGTGTAGCGCGATGAGGCCCTAG-3’, T354A PS1: 5’-CCTCATCGCTCTGCACCTGAGTCACGA-3’ and 5’-TCGTGACTCAGGTGCAGAGCGATGAGG-3’, S357A PS1: 5’-CTACACCTGAGGCACGAGCTGCTGTCC-3’ and 5’-GGACAGCAGCTCGTGCCTCAGGTGTAG-3’, S353A/S357A PS1:5’-CCTCATCGCGCTACACCTGAGGCACGAGCTGCT-3’ and 5’-AGCAGCTCGTGCCTCAGGTGTAGCGCGATGAGG-3’.
 The phosphorylation-inhibited PS1 mutants; T74A GFP-PS1-RFP (G-PS1-R), S310A/S313A G-PS1-R and S365A/S366A/S367A G-PS1-R, and the phosphorylation-mimicking PS1 mutants; T74D G-PS1-R, S310D/S313D G-PS1-R, S365D/S366D/S367D G-PS1-R, S365D G-PS1-R, S366D G-PS1-R and S367D G-PS1-R were generated from the PS1 conformation sensitive FRET probe, G-PS1-R, encoding WT PS1 with enhanced green fluorescent protein (GFP) fused to the NT and red fluorescent protein (RFP) inserted into the cytoplasmic loop (Uemura et al., 2009) by site-directed mutagenesis using the QuikChange Site-directed mutagenesis kit.
 Primers; T74A G-PS1-R: 5’-GAAGATGAGGAGCTGGCATTGAAATATGGCGCC-3’ and 5’-GGCGCCATATTTCAATGCCAGCTCCTCATCTTC-3’, S310A/S313A G-PS1-R: 5’-AGGAGAGTAGCCAAAAATGCCAAGTATAATGCA-3’ and 5’-TGCATTATACTTGGCATTTTTGGCTACTCTCCT-3’, S365A/S366A/S367A G-PS1-R: 5’-GTCCAGGAACTTGCCGCCGCTATCCTCGCTGGT-3’ and 5’-ACCAGCGAGGATAGCGGCGGCAAGTTCCTGGAC-3’.
 Primers; T74D G-PS1-R: 5’-GAAGATGAGGAGCTGGACTTGAAATATGGCGCC-3’ and 5’-GGCGCCATATTTCAAGTCCAGCTCCTCATCTTC-3’, S310D/S313D G-PS1-R: 5’-GCTCAAAGGAGAGTAGACAAAAATGACAAGTAT-3’ and 5’-ATACTTGTCATTTTTGTCTACTCTCCTTTGAGC-3’, S365D/S366D/S367D G-PS1-R: 5’-GTCCAGGAACTTGACGACGATATCCTCGCTGGT-3’ and 5’-ACCAGCGAGGATATCGTCGTCAAGTTCCTGGAC-3’.
 S365D G-PS1-R: 5’- GCTGTCCAGGAACTTGACAGCAGTATCCTCGCT-3’ and 5’- AGCGAGGATACTGCTGTCAAGTTCCTGGACAGC-3’.
 S366D G-PS1-R: 5’- GTCCAGGAACTTTCCGACAGTATCCTCGCTGGT-3’ and 5’- ACCAGCGAGGATACTGTCGGAAAGTTCCTGGAC-3’.
 S367D G-PS1-R: 5’- CAGGAACTTTCCAGCGATATCCTCGCTGGTGAA-3’ and 5’- TTCACCAGCGAGGATATCGCTGGAAAGTTCCTG-3’.
 T74D/S310D/S313D G-PS1-R was generated from S310D/S313D G-PS1-R, T74D/S365D/S366D/S367D G-PS1-R was from S365D/S366D/S367D G-PS1-R, S310D/S313D/S365D/S366D/S367D G-PS1-R was from S365D/S366D/S367D G-PS1-R and T74D/S310D/S313D/S365D/S366D/S367D G-PS1-R was from S310D/S313D/S365D/S366D/S367D G-PS1-R using primer sets shown above.
 The constructs with GFP fused to the NT of PS1 (G-PS1, donor only), RFP inserted into the large hydrophilic loop domain of PS1 (PS1-R acceptor only), and RFP-GFP fusion (R-G fusion) plasmid, in which RFP is fused to the NT of GFP with a short linker, were used as controls for the FRET assays (Uemura et al., 2009).
 R-G324D-(Kin-8), a dominant negative form of the PKA regulatory subunit α, was obtained from Addgene (plasmid # 28179) (Olson et al., 1993).

-## Antibodies and chemical reagents
+### Antibodies and chemical reagents

 The mouse monoclonal anti-PS1 NT (RRID:AB_301867), rabbit monoclonal anti-PS1 loop (RRID:AB_1310605), rabbit monoclonal anti-phosphorylated PS1 at S310 (RRID:AB_1267317), and mouse monoclonal anti-phosphoserine (RRID:AB_305611) antibodies were purchased from Abcam (Cambridge, MA, USA).
 The rabbit polyclonal anti-PS1 CT (RRID:AB_261178) and mouse monoclonal anti-FLAG (RRID:AB_259529) antibodies were from Sigma-Aldrich (St. Louis, MO, USA).
 The mouse monoclonal anti-PS1 loop (RRID:AB_95175), rabbit polyclonal anti-phosphoserine (RRID:AB_390205) and rabbit polyclonal anti-phosphorylated CREB at S133 (RRID:AB_310153) antibodies were from Millipore (Temecula, CA, USA).
 Rabbit monoclonal CREB antibody (RRID:AB_309979) was from Upstate Biotechnology (Lake Placid, NY, USA).
 Mouse (RRID:AB_737182) and rabbit (RRID:AB_737197) normal IgG were from Santa Cruz Biotechnology, Inc. (Dallas, TX, USA).
 Alexa Fluor 488 (A488), and Cy3-labeled corresponding secondary antibodies were from Life Technologies (Grand Island, NY, USA) and horseradish peroxidase (HRP)-conjugated secondary antibodies were from Pierce (Rockford, IL, USA).
 The Ca2+ ionophore A23187, PKA inhibitors H-89 and KT5720, PKA activators forskolin and 8-Bromoadenosine 3’:5’-cyclic monophosphate (8-Bromo-cAMP), JNK inhibitor SP600125, PKC inhibitor Ro 31–8220, and GSK3β inhibitor TDZD-8 were from Sigma-Aldrich (St. Louis, MO, USA).

-## Cell culture and transfection
+### Cell culture and transfection

 CHO cell lines stably overexpressing WT APP (7 W cells) (Koo and Squazzo, 1994) and stably overexpressing WT APP and WT PS1 (PS70 cells) (Xia et al., 1997) were a kind gift from Dr. Dennis Selkoe (Brigham and Women’s Hospital, Harvard Medical School, USA).
 PS1/PS2 double knockout mouse embryonic fibroblasts (PS1/2 dKO MEF) were a kind gift from Dr. Bart De Strooper (Katholieke Universiteit Leuven, Leuven, Belgium).
 These cells were authenticated using STR profiling, monitored for mycoplasma contamination every 2 months, and maintained as described previously (Uemura et al., 2010).
 Lipofectamine 3000 (Life technologies, Carlsbad, CA, USA) was used for transient transfection according to the manufacturer’s instructions.
 Primary neuronal cultures were obtained from cerebral cortex and hippocampus of mouse embryos at gestation day 14–16 (Charles River Laboratories, Wilmington, MA).
 The neurons were dissociated using Papain Dissociation System (Worthington Biochemical Corporation, Lakewood, NJ, USA) and were maintained for 13–15 days in vitro (DIV) in Neurobasal medium containing 2% B27 supplement, 1% GlutaMax, and 1% Pen/Strep mix (Life Technologies).

-## AAV preparation and virus injection
+### AAV preparation and virus injection

 All experimental procedures using mice were in compliance with the NIH guidelines for the use of animals in experiments and were approved by the Massachusetts General Hospital Animal Care and Use Committee.
 In this study, we developed five constructs that were packaged into viruses: WT G-PS1-R (pAAV8-human Synapsin1 (hSyn1)-WT G-PS1-R), S365A/S366A/S367A G-PS1-R (pAAV8-hSyn1-S365A/S366A/S367A G-PS1-R), G-PS1 (pAAV8-hSyn1-G-PS1), PS1-R (pAAV8-hSyn1-PS1-R) and RFP-GFP fusion (pAAV8-hSyn1-R-G).
 These plasmids were constructed by cloning corresponding PS1 constructs into an AAV8 vector containing the hSyn1 promoter and the woodchuck hepatitis virus posttranscriptional regulatory element (WPRE) sequences, using NheI/HindIII or HindIII/EcoRI restriction sites.
 All plasmids were packaged in AAV serotype 8 at the University of Pennsylvania Vector Core.
 Viral titers for all constructs were between 4.9 × 1012 GC/ml to 1.5 × 1013 GC/ml.
 The construction of pAAV2-CBA-Yellow Cameleon 3.6 (YC3.6) was described previously (Kuchibhotla et al., 2008).

 Experimental procedures for viral injection have been described previously (Kuchibhotla et al., 2008).
 Briefly, five to seven months old male C57BL/6 mice (Charles River Laboratories, Wilmington, MA, USA) were used for intra-cortical injection of the viruses.
 Mice were anesthetized with 1–3% isoflurane and placed in a stereotaxic apparatus.
 The body temperature of mice was maintained with a heating system throughout the procedures.
 The surgical region was sterilized with isopropyl alcohol and betadyne, and burr holes were drilled in the skull.
 Viruses were injected into the somatosensory cortex (2 mm lateral, 1.5 mm posterior to Bregma, 0.7 mm deep) using a Hamilton syringe from Sigma-Aldrich (St. Louis, MO, USA) at a speed of 130 nl/min.
 After injection, the skin was sutured and treated with Fougera Triple Antibiotic Ointment (E. FOUGERA and CO., Melville, NY, USA).

-## Cranial window surgery
+### Cranial window surgery

 One month after viral injection, mice were anesthetized with 1–3% isoflurane and placed in a stereotaxic apparatus.
 A circular area of skull was carefully drilled, removed, and then dura was carefully removed.
 A circular cranial window soaked in PBS was implanted to the brain surface, and fixed to the remaining skull with dental cement mixed with Krazy glue.
 For topical KCl application, a burr hole was created in the fixed dental cement to inject KCl with a Hamilton syringe into the space between the cranial window and brain surface.

-## Drug injection
+### Drug injection

 Five to seven months old male C57BL/6 mice were anesthetized as described above, placed into the stereotax, and injected with 1 µl of 100 mM 8-Bromo-cAMP (right hemisphere) or vehicle (left hemisphere) into the somatosensory cortex.
 5 min post-injection, mice were sacrificed using CO2 asphyxiation, perfused intracardially with PBS followed by 4% PFA.
 For the rescue experiments, 1 µl of 100 µM KT5720 (right hemisphere) or vehicle (left hemisphere) was injected 75 min prior to 8-Bromo-cAMP treatment.

-## Immunohisto/cytochemistry for antibody-based FRET assays
+### Immunohisto/cytochemistry for antibody-based FRET assays

 The brains were dissected, post-fixed by immersion in 4% paraformaldehyde (PFA) with 15% glycerol (Sigma-Aldrich, St, Louis, MO) in PBS, and cryoprotected using 30% glycerol in PBS.
 Prior to immunostaining, the brains were cut on a freezing sliding microtome (Leica SM 2000R, Bannockburn, IL) into 35 μm-thick coronal sections.
 Brain tissue sections were permeabilized using 0.4% TX-100.
 For 4% PFA fixed 7 W cells and primary neurons 0.1% TX-100 was used.
 Non-specific binding of the antibodies was blocked by incubation of the cultured cells or free-floating brain sections with 1.5% normal donkey serum (Jackson ImmunoResearch Labs, West Grove, PA).
 The primary antibodies were applied overnight at 4°C, followed by 1 hr incubation at room temperature with corresponding Alexa Fluor 488- or Cy3-conjugated secondary antibodies.
 The samples were mounted in VectaShield mounting medium (Vector Laboratories, Inc., Burlingame, CA).

-## Fluorescence lifetime imaging microscopy (FLIM)
+### Fluorescence lifetime imaging microscopy (FLIM)

 The FLIM analysis of PS1 conformation was performed as described previously (Berezovska et al., 2005).
 Briefly, a mode-locked Chameleon Ti:Sapphire laser (Coherent Inc., Santa Clara, CA) set at 850 nm or 770 nm was used to excite GFP or Alexa Fluor 488 donor fluorophores, respectively.
 A Zeiss LSM510 microscope and x63 oil immersion objective was used for the imaging.
 The donor fluorophore lifetimes were recorded using a high-speed photomultiplier tube (MCP R3809; Hamamatsu, Bridgewater, NJ) and a time-correlated single-photon counting acquisition board (SPC-830; Becker and Hickl, Berlin, Germany).
 The baseline lifetime (t1) of the donor fluorophore was measured in the absence of the acceptor fluorophore (negative control, FRET absent).
 In the presence of the acceptor fluorophore (RFP or Cy3), excitation of the donor fluorophore results in reduced donor emission energy if the donor and acceptor are less than 5–10 nm apart (FRET present).
 This yields characteristic shortening of the donor fluorophore lifetime (t2).
 The acquired FLIM data were analyzed using SPC Image software (Becker and Hickl, Berlin, Germany) by fitting the data to one (negative control) or two (acceptor present) exponential decay curves.
 In the latter case, t1 of the non-FRETing population was ‘fixed’ and thus excluded from the analysis, and only shorter, t2, values were analyzed.
 The FRET efficiency (%EFRET) was calculated using the following equation: %EFRET = 100*(t1-t2)/t1.
 Higher %EFRET reflects closer proximity between fluorophores labeling the PS1 domains.

-## Spectral FRET
+### Spectral FRET

 The spectral FRET assay with single photon excitation for the experiments using cultured cells and immunostained mouse brain sections was conducted as described previously (Uemura et al., 2009).
 Briefly, an Argon laser at 488 nm was used to excite GFP or Alexa 488, and emitted fluorescence was detected by seven channels of the Zeiss Metadetector within the 502–651 nm or 511–682 nm wavelength range (21.4 nm spectral bandwidth for each channel) on a Zeiss LSM510 microscope.
 Average pixel fluorescence intensity for the whole cell after subtraction of the background fluorescence was measured using Image J. The ratio of fluorescence intensity in the 598 nm channel (for RFP) to that in the 513 nm channel (for GFP) or 565 nm (Cy3) to 522 nm (Alexa 488) was used as a readout of the FRET efficiency, which reflects the relative proximity between the donor and acceptor.

 The spectral FRET assay for monitoring PS1 conformation in living mouse brain using two-photon excitation is newly established.
 First, to determine the excitation wavelength that preferentially excites GFP, the G-PS1-R probe was excited at different wavelengths from 750 nm to 975 nm with a mode-locked titanium/sapphire laser (MaiTai; Spectra-Physics, Fremont, CA).
 The 900 nm wavelength was chosen to selectively excite GFP, and emitted fluorescence was detected by two emission channels: 495–540 nm range for channel 1 (for GFP) and 575–630 nm for channel 2 (for RFP), on an Olympus Fluoview 1000 MPE microscope (x20 objective, water immersion, NA = 1.05) (Olympus Corporation, Tokyo, Japan).
 Time-lapse images were obtained every 10 s for a duration of 2 min.
 The average pixel fluorescence intensity after subtraction of the background fluorescence for the whole cell was measured using ImageJ in each channel.
 The R/G ratio was used as readout of the FRET efficiency.
 Pseudo-colored images were generated in MATLAB.

-## Ca2+ imaging
+### Ca2+ imaging

 Intracellular Ca2+ levels in 7 W cells were determined using the ratiometric Ca2+-sensitive dye Indo-1 (Grynkiewicz et al., 1985).
 Briefly, Indo-1/AM (Thermo Fisher Scientific, Inc., Cambridge, MA) was dissolved with 20% pluronic F-127 (Thermo Fisher Scientific, Inc.) in DMSO and added to the culture dishes at a final concentration of 1 μM Indo-1/AM and 0.02% pluronic F-27 for 45 min.
 Images were obtained using a Zeiss LSM510 microscope (x25 water immersion objective, Ca2+/Mg2+ containing PBS, 37°C, 5% CO2).
 A Chameleon Ti:Sapphire laser was used for excitation at 750 nm, and the emitted fluorescence was detected in two channels: 390–465 nm and 500–550 nm.

 Intraneuronal Ca2+ levels in the somatosensory cortex of living mice was measured using the FRET-based ratiometric probe, Yellow Cameleon 3.6 (YC3.6) (Nagai et al., 2004), as described previously (Kuchibhotla et al., 2008).
 Briefly, a mode-locked titanium/sapphire laser (MaiTai; Spectra-Physics, Fremont, CA) at 860 nm was used for excitation of CFP, and the emitted fluorescence was detected in two channels: 460–500 nm (for CFP) and 520–560 nm (for YFP) (x20 objective).
 Time-lapse images were obtained every 10 s for 2 min.
 Pseudo-colored images were generated in MATLAB.
 The ratiometric analysis of the YFP/CFP ratio and quantitative determination of the [Ca2+] concentrations was conducted as described previously (Kuchibhotla et al., 2008).

-## Measurement of extracellular Aβ
+### Measurement of extracellular Aβ

 The levels of secreted Aβ40 and Aβ42 were measured using ELISA kits according to the manufacturer’s instructions (Wako, Osaka, Japan).

-## Immunoprecipitation and western blotting
+### Immunoprecipitation and western blotting

 Primary neurons were lysed in radio-immunoprecipitation assay (RIPA) buffer with protease and phosphatase inhibitor cocktail (Fisher Scientific, Pittsburg, PA, USA).
 The cells were homogenized and incubated for 30 min on ice.
 Each sample was then centrifuged, and the supernatants were collected.
 Protein concentrations were determined using a Pierce BCA Protein Assay Kit (Thermo Fisher Scientific, Inc.).
 Aliquots with equal amount of total protein were treated with protein G-Sepharose (GE Healthcare Bio-Sciences, Uppsala, Sweden) for 1 hr.
 After removing protein G-Sepharose by centrifugation, primary antibodies were added to the supernatants.
 Each sample was rotated for 1 hr and then treated with protein G-Sepharose for 1 hr.
 The immunoprecipitates were washed with RIPA buffer and resuspended in 2 x LDS sample buffer (Life Technologies).
 After boiling and centrifugation, the supernatants were subjected to SDS-PAGE on NuPAGE Bis-Tris gels (Life Technologies).

 Frontal cortex of frozen human brains from neuropathologically verified AD cases were obtained from the brain bank of the Alzheimer’s Disease Research Centre (ADRC) at Massachusetts General Hospital, and were lysed by RIPA buffer with protease and phosphatase inhibitor cocktail (Fisher Scientific) and calyculin A (Cell Signaling Technology, Danvers, MA, USA).
 Control cases were non-demented individuals who did not meet pathological diagnostic criteria of AD or any other neurodegenerative diseases (Table 2).
 All the subjects or their next of kin gave informed consent for the brain donation.

-## Statistical analysis
+### Statistical analysis

 Statistical analysis was performed using StatView for Windows, Version 5.0.1 or GraphPad Prism 5.
 All values are given as means ± SEM.
 Comparisons were performed using One sample t-test, Student’s t-test, or one-way factorial ANOVA followed by Bonferroni’s post-hoc analysis.
 For the in vivo time course experiments monitoring PS1 conformation and Ca2+ concentration, two-way repeated-measures ANOVA and Bonferroni post-hoc analysis were used.
 For the correlation analysis in the human brain-based experiments, Spearman's nonparametric correlation analysis was used.
 An appropriate sample size was computed when the study was being designed and each experiment was performed using at least three independent trials. p<0.05 was considered to indicate a significant difference.